mrcmn/mrcmn.github.io/labs_md/lab-set-up-the-control-repo.md

 1. Login to Gitlab web interface with an account that can create new groups and projects.
-2. Create a new group called puppet:
+2. Create a new group called "puppet":
     1. On the top navigation bar, click **Groups** → **Your groups**
     2. Click the green **New group** button on the right
     3. Set the **Group name** to: puppet
     4. Leave the **Visibility level** at its default of Private
     5. Click **Create group**
     6. You’ll land in the group’s overview page
-3. Create a new project called control-repo:
+3. Create a new project called "control-repo":
     1. Click the **New project** button on the right
     2. If Gitlab asks what type of new project to create, select **Create blank project**
     3. Set the **Project name** to: control-repo